 Kombucha 101

-Do you love the taste and benefits of kombucha but are tired of paying $6 a bottle for it?
-Or maybe you want to experiment with different flavors?
-Making kombucha can be made at home can be done for literally cents per bottle and is a delicious way to add gut boosting probiotics into your daily diet.
+Do you love the taste and benefits of kombucha but tired of paying $6 a bottle for it?
+Or maybe you want more than just the basic flavors and want to experiment with different ingredients.
+Making kombucha can be made at home and can be done for literally cents per bottle, its also a delicious way to add gut boosting probiotics into your daily diet.

 What you will need: